KateWood/dev-prep-materials/01_day_pm/html_lab/readme.md

 Before we start building out a portfolio page, let's talk a little bit about CSS and CDNs.
 We'll do a *lot* more CSS tomorrow, but let's learn a little today so that our portfolio pages can be a little more fun!

+#### SWBAT (Students will be able to)

+- Build a simple HTML page
+- Add simple styling
+- Use git and github to save progress
+- Use a CDN to access a library

 ## Wireframe

 Before we write any code, let's draw a simple wireframe for what we want our portfolio pages to look like.
 We'll keep it basic for now while we're working together, but you can add your own spin to it later.